-(3) The partial factor is based on the assumption that all insulation boards are quality controlled and tested to establish tensile strength perpendicular to the face of the board.
+(3) The partial safety factor is based on the assumption that all insulation slabs are quality controlled and tested to establish tensile strength perpendicular to the face of the slab.

-(4) The minimum design pull through resistance per board is based on a minimum of 5 fixings per board (1200 x 600 mm), which equates to approximately 7 fixings per m2.
-The design resistance for the minimum number of fixings is based on the fixing pattern provided in Figure 4 of this Certificate and minimum insulation thickness specified in Table 5.
-The fixing pattern and interaction of the fixings should be considered when calculating the design resistance per board.
+(4) The minimum design pull-through resistance per slab (1200 x 600 mm) is based on a minimum of 5 fixings per slab for fixing without the washer and 4 fixings per slab for fixing with the 140 mm washer, which equates to approximately 7 fixings per m2 and 6 fixings per m2, respectively.
+The design resistance for the minimum number of fixings is based on the fixing pattern provided in Figure 3 of this Certificate and minimum insulation thickness specified in the Table above.
+The fixing pattern and interaction of the fixings should be considered when calculating the design resistance per slab.

-(5) The maximum design pull through resistance per board is based on a maximum of 12 fixings per board (1200 x 600 mm) which equates to approximately 17 fixings per m2.
-The design resistance for the maximum number of fixings is only applicable to the minimum insulation thickness tested and as specified in Table 5.
-The fixing pattern, insulation thickness and interaction of the fixings should be considered when calculating the design resistance per board.
+(5) The maximum design pull-through resistance per slab (1200 x 600 mm) is based on a maximum of 12 fixings per slab for fixing without the washer and 8 fixings for fixing with the 140 mm washer, which equates to approximately 17 fixings per m2 and 11 fixings per m2, respectively.
+The design resistance for the maximum number of fixings is only applicable to the minimum insulation thickness (60 mm) tested and as specified in the Table above.
+The fixing pattern, insulation thickness and interaction of the fixings should be considered when calculating the design resistance per slab.